 Pursue peace with all men, and the sanctification without which no one will see the LORD.
 15 See to it that no one comes short of the grace of God; that no root of bitterness spring- ing up causes trouble, and by it many be defiled; 16 that there be no immoral or Godless person like Esau, who sold his own birthright for a single meal.
 17 For you know that even afterwards, when he desired to inherit the blessing, he was rejected, for he found no place for repentance, though he sought for it with tears.
 (Heb 12:14) In our Torah section for this Shabbat we have very similar words: Moreover, you have seen their abominations and their idols of wood, stone, silver, and gold, which they had with them); lest there shall be among you a man or woman, or fam- ily or tribe, whose heart turns away today from Adonai our God, to go and serve the gods of those nations; lest there shall be among you a root bearing poisonous fruit and worm- wood.
 (Deut 29:17–18) In both texts the idea of a “root” is found, and the “bitterness” specified by the Apostolic writer is no doubt a reference to the “poisonous fruit and wormwood” used as a metaphor by Moses.
 A sure “litmus test” for poisonous fruit is that it is bitter, and worm wood is, apparently, a leaf or seed (pod) that tastes very bitter Continue Reading Here. by Ken Rank

 The Hebrew Roots Movement might very well stand as one of the greatest examples to date of how man can take something intended as a blessing from God and turn it into a destructive force.
 The Bible offers many contrasts through which God is able to declare His will for His people.
 This dichotomy is one way that God can give cause for man to turn from his fleshly desires toward living a more righteous life that is pleasing to his Creator.
 One of the more obvious examples is found in Deuteronomy 30:19 which states: “I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live.”
 (NKJV) Polar opposites placed before us from which we are able to choose between a path that leads to God’s blessing, or a path that leads away from it.
 Christianity as an entity has been quite dichotomous throughout its history.
 I remember during one of the very first sermons I attended before my adult baptism that the pastor seemed concerned about those Christians who “were saints on Sunday and lived liked hell the rest of the week.”
 But traits like hypocrisy are easy enough to spot and hypocrisy is certainly not confined to Christianity.
 Throughout the gospels we read Yeshua’s rebukes toward certain Pharisees who honored God with their lips but denied Him with their actions.
 Or even others who told the laypeople to do one thing while they themselves went and did another.
 As one who studies people and how they interact with their surroundings, I sadly conclude that hypocrisy is a trait that all of humanity, for one reason or another, is constantly in battle with.
 Consider Yeshua’s words in Matthew 7:5, “Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.”
 I don’t know of one saint who hasn’t, at some point, forgotten to remove a plank from their own eye before trying to correct another.
-Continue reading here.
-Shalom people of the most high Elohim.
-Today is the first day of the 6th biblical month Elul.
-It is traditional to spend this entire month reflecting on our lives and the habits that are holding us back from the kingdom and true repentance.
+Continue reading here. |

 Archives